-2. Methodology
+2- Methodology

-2.1.
-Design of Structures
+2- 1- Design of Structures

-Four 4-story structures and four 8-story structures with symmetrical square plans with 20 m length and 3.2 m height for each story and with fixed supports, were designed in three dimensions by ETABS based on the tenth topic of Iranian national building regulations [1].
-To investigate the effect of spans ratio on the seismic performance of structures, two structures with spans ratio of 1, two structures with spans ratio of 1.5 and two structures with spans ratio of 2 were designed with special concentrically mega brace.
-Also, as control structures, two other structures with spans ratio of 1.5 were considered with special concentrically conventional X-brace.
+Four 4-story structures and four 8-story structures with symmetrical square plans with 20 m length and 3.2 m height for each story and with fixed supports were designed in three dimensions by ETABS based on the tenth topic of Iranian national building regulations [1].
+To investigate the effect of spans ratio on the seismic performance of structures, two structures with a spans ratio of 1, two structures with a spans ratio of 2 were designed with the special concentrically mega brace.
+Also, as control structures, two other structures with a spans ratio of 1.5 were considered with special concentrically conventional X-brace.

-2.2.
-Modeling of Frames
+2- 2- Modeling of Frames

 In this study, in order to model the nonlinear behavior of steel, the Steel02 material was used in OpenSees.
-Also, fiber section has been used in all members of the beams, columns and braces, which provides the possibility of including nonlinear effects in all components of the section.
-All members were modeled using nonlinear force-based beam-column element with distributed plasticity, i.e., forceBeamColumn element, and 7 integration points were considered for all elements.
+Also, the fiber section has been used in all members of the beams, columns and braces, which provides the possibility of including nonlinear effects in all components of the section.
+All members were modeled using the nonlinear forcebased beam-column element with distributed plasticity, i.e., forceBeamColumn element, and 7 integration points were considered for all elements.
 There must be an initial imperfection in the braces for their compressive buckling.
-Ten forceBeamColumn elements were used, to create this initial imperfection in middle of the bracing member in the form of a half sine wave, the amount of this initial imperfection based on previous researches was considered to be 0.002 of the brace length [5].
+Ten forceBeamColumn elements were used to create this initial imperfection in the middle of the bracing member in the form of a half sine wave; the amount of this initial imperfection based on previous research was considered to be 0.002 of the brace length [5].
 Seismic mass equal to DL + 0.2LL was applied to the main nodes of the columns.

-A leaning column was used to account for the P- Δ effects of removed gravitational frames in converting three-dimensional models to two-dimensional.
-In the leaning column, the elasticBeamColumn element with a large cross-sectional area was used for stability in gravitational loads, which was connected to the main frame through truss elements.
-Low stiffness rotational springs were used in leaning column connections, to prevent increase stiffness.
+A leaning column was used to account for the $P-\Delta$ effects of removed gravitational frames in converting three-dimensional models to two-dimensional.
+In the leaning column, the elasticBeamColumn element with a large cross-sectional area was used for stability in gravitational loads, which was connected to the mainframe through truss elements.
+Low stiffness rotational springs were used in leaning column connections to prevent increased stiffness.
 Also, due to the presence of two bracing frames in each direction, the tributary area of the leaning column is half of the tributary area of all gravity columns [6].

-2.3.
-Incremental dynamic analysis
+2- 3- Incremental dynamic analysis

-In incremental dynamic analysis (IDA), an earthquake record with a specific intensity measure (IM) is applied to the structure as the input of the analysis and for each IM, the response of the structure, i.e. the Damage Measure (DM) is obtained [7].
-In this research, 14 far field earthquakes records were used according to the characteristics of the construction site and with shear wave velocity of 175 - 375 m/s.
+In incremental dynamic analysis (IDA), an earthquake record with a specific intensity measure (IM) is applied to the structure as the input of the analysis and for each IM, the response of the structure, i.e., the Damage Measure (DM) is obtained [7].
+In this research, 14 far-field earthquakes records were used according to the characteristics of the construction site and with shear wave velocity of 175 - 375 m/s.

-Finally, to evaluate the results of IDA curves, the fifth chapter of NIST GCR 10-917-8 report was used, which estimated the collapse of SCBFs at 10% interstory drift ratio, and the Hazus technical manual was also used, which specified the slight, moderate, extensive and complete drift levels to plot the fragility curves [8, 9].
+Finally, to evaluate the results of IDA curves, the fifth chapter of NIST GCR 10-917-8 report was used, which estimated the collapse of SCBFs at 10% inter-story drift ratio, and the Hazus technical manual was also used, which specified the slight, moderate, extensive and complete drift levels to plot the fragility curves [8, 9].

-2.4.
-Verification
+2-4- Verification

 To verify the incremental dynamic analysis, two special concentrically braced frames with chevron and two-story X-bracing configurations were selected.
-These frames with leaning column, have been modeled in 2018 by Momenzadeh and Shen.
+These frames with the leaning column were modeled in 2018 by Momenzadeh and Shen.
 Finally, according to the reference paper, Imperial Valley earthquake ground motion was used for single-record IDA [2].